Student Research Assistants

 If you are interested in gaining research experience by working with ECU Psychology faculty members, here are the steps to follow for your application:

-• Our current list of faculty mentors for fall/summer 2024 research experience opportunities can be accessed HERE.
+• A list of faculty mentors for spring 2025 research experience opportunities is available here: PSYC_Mentors_Spring25.

 • Once students have studied this document, they may complete the research assistantship application via the link in the document.

-• The deadline to apply for Fall/Summer 2024 Undergraduate Research Assistant positions is Friday, March 29th, 2024.
+• The deadline to apply for Spring 2025 Undergraduate Research Assistant positions is Friday, October 25th, 2024.

-• You will be contacted via e-mail by a faculty mentor before the end of the Spring 2024 semester in the event that you are selected to interview for a research experience opportunity.
+• Applicants will be contacted via e-mail by a faculty mentor before the end of the Fall 2024 semester in the event that they are selected to interview for a research experience opportunity.

-• If you have not heard from a faculty mentor by the end of the semester, reach out to them personally to inquire about the status of your application.
+• If an applicant has not heard from a faculty mentor by the mid-November, they should reach out to them to inquire about the status of their application.

-• Feel free to visit Professor Baker in Rawl 112 to seek guidance.
+• Feel free to visit Undergraduate Program Director, Professor Michael Baker in Rawl 112 to seek guidance.

 • IMPORTANT: Since you may not know whether you will be selected for a research assistant position until later in the semester, we strongly advise that you create a full course schedule for yourself by registering for other courses this fall that satisfy your remaining degree requirements as soon as you are able to do so.
 You can then drop one of these classes from your schedule in the event that you are offered a position as a research assistant.
 This way, if you are not offered a position, you will still be registered for the classes that you need to take in order to ensure that you are making adequate progress toward completing your degree.